moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 ## data type

 There are four 'primitive' or basic data types, from which all others can be created

-// DM: todoMM: make each into a bullet point, using minimal These are known as:
+These are known as:

-- integer (whole numbers),
+- integer (whole numbers)
-- real (numbers with a fraction part),
+- real (numbers with a fraction part)
-- Boolean (True/False) and
+- Boolean (True/False)
-- char (characters).
+- char (characters)
-  DM: todoMM: again, bullet points, for faster reading.
-Use minimal characters, i.e., don't put each in ``, just each gets a bullet point
-- String

 But in JavaScript there are eight:
 - String
 - Number
 - Boolean
 - Undefined
-- Null as primitive,
+- Null as primitive
-  and:
 - Bigint
 - Symbol
-- Object as non-primitive.
+- Object as non-primitive

 # curly|square|angle|round brackets